Alexander Osmerkin: Artistic development

-In 1911–1913 Alexander Osmerkin moved to Kiev to continue his education in art.
-He attended classes at Kyiv Professional School of Art.
-In Kiev he met Alexandra Exter and other avant-garde artists, who cast influenced on his vision and style.
+In 1911–1913, Alexander Osmerkin moved to Kiev to continue his education in art.
+He attended classes at Kiev Professional School of Art.
+In Kiev, he met Alexandra Exter and other avant-garde artists, who cast influenced on his vision and style.
 Although he cited Paul Cézanne as his main influence, Osmerkin absorbed from many sources and styles, before he created his own.
 He turned to Fauvism after seeing works of Henri Matisse and André Derain and other Fauvists.
 He visited St. Petersburg several times to study art at museums, and also made numerous landscapes in his own manner blending classical St. Petersburg cityscapes with his Fauvist touch.
 Eventually he settled in Moscow and joined Ilya Mashkov artistic studio.
 He followed his teacher and became the youngest artist in "The Jack of Diamond" group.

 After Revolution

 Since 1918 Osmerkin worked as a Professor of Art, first in VKhUTEMAS in Moscow.
 At first he taught alongside Wassily Kandinsky, until the latter emigrated.
 Then Osmerkin opened his own workshop and also taught at the Surikov Institute of Fine Arts in Moscow.
 There his circle included such names as poet Osip Mandelstam, writers Osip Brik and Viktor Shklovsky, as well as his fellow artists from the "Bubnovy Valet" group.